MHSCSClub/PACE_MobileApp_2015/README.md

 # MHSMobileAppDevBowl2015
 Contains all the php code and ios code.
-PHP AND SERVER SET UP STUFF once you set up the server open the ServerURL class and type in the root URL with all the php files and connection to the database.

 Table information: